max-torch/Custom-Shopify-Analytics/README.md

 `pip install -r requirements.txt`<br>
 to download and install all the required dependencies of the app.

 Currently, it is hardcoded (the line is near the top) to use fake data from fake_data.csv.
-You must set change `fake = True` to `fake = False` to make it use API credentials.
+You must change `fake = True` to `fake = False` to make it use API credentials.

 After installing, you must create a JSON file named `Credentials.json` which contains the following:
 ```